 - Prepaid expenditure that is subject to the tax shelter rules is apportioned over the eligible service period or 10 years, whichever is less.
-For more information, see chapter 2. - Certain prepaid expenditure incurred under a plantation forestry managed agreement is deductible under the 12-month rule if - the prepaid expenditure is incurred on or after 2 October 2001 and on or before 30 June 2008 - the eligible service period for the expenditure is 12 months or less, and - the period ends on or before the last day of the income year following the year in which the expenditure was incurred.
+For more information, see chapter 2. - Prepaid expenditure incurred by a small business entity is immediately deductible under the 12-month rule if: - the eligible service period for the expenditure is 12 months or less, and - the period ends no later than the last day of the income year following the year in which the expenditure was incurred.